Labeling without Seeing? Blind Annotation for Privacy-Preserving Entity Resolution: Introduction

-Different from the aforementioned approach of using differential privacy to preserve data anonymity which merely hides the individual identifier but not the content, we propose a novel ``blind annotation'' approach of ground truth labeling, based on homomorphic encryption (HE), for privacy-preserving entity resolution where oracles from each party can only inspect the data of their own but are still able to work collaboratively.
-The conceptual model is as shown in Figure~\ref{fig:conceptual-model}, where data owners "blindly" annotate the ground truth set, which can later be used in the model training and evaluation phases of privacy-preserving entity resolution.
+Different from the aforementioned approaches that are not suitable for pairwise privacy annotation or merely hide the individual identifier but not the content, we propose a novel ``blind annotation'' approach of ground truth labeling, based on homomorphic encryption (HE)~\cite{fontaine2007survey,acar2018survey}, for privacy-preserving entity resolution where oracles from each party can only inspect the data of their own but are still able to work collaboratively.
+The conceptual model is as shown in \Cref{fig:conceptual-model}, where data owners "blindly" annotate the ground truth set, which can later be used in the model training and evaluation phases of privacy-preserving entity resolution.
 No data in the plain view of each party is shared with any other parties so the privacy of the data is guaranteed without loss of data utility.